-Disposal of subsidiary during the year 2018
+Disposal of Spacecom Trans AS during the year 2018

-During the year 2018, Spacecom AS acquired 100% of the shares of Spacecom Trans AS from the Company and the non-controlling shareholders.
-Out of the total consideration payable by Spacecom AS for this transaction, Eur 19,565 thousand (equivalent of RUB 1,536,316 thousand) was payable to the Company, of which of Eur 8,450 thousand (equivalent to RUB 671,441 thousand) was received by the Company within the year 2018.
-The receivable balance carried contractual interest of 3% per annum and was payable by the subsidiary in instalments.
+During the year 2018, Spacecom AS acquired 100% of the shares of Spacecom Trans AS from the Company and the noncontrolling shareholders.
+In accordance with the terms of the relevant agreement, the consideration for this transaction was payable by Spacecom AS in instalments.
+Within the year 2020, an amount of EUR 4,041 thousand (equivalent to RUB 315,967 thousand) was received from the subsidiary resulting into the full settlement of the receivable balance.